grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/03 Load testing websites.md

 - Protocol-based, browser-based, or hybrid load testing
 - Component testing vs. end-to-end testing

-## Backend vs frontend performance
+## Backend vs. frontend performance

 Performance has a significant influence on the user experience of a website.